Baldwin Wisconsin Idea Seed Grants

 Step 1: Write a narrative that describes the Seed Project and create a budget.

-Step 2: Submit a proposal by September 30, 2023, via the online proposal system using your NetID and password.
-Once logged into the system, click on “Submit a Proposal” in the menu bar and then select “Baldwin Grant Seed Project Proposal, 2023-24.”
+Step 2: Submit a proposal by September 30, 2024, via the online proposal system using your NetID and password.
+Once logged into the system, click on “Submit a Proposal” in the menu bar and then select “Reilly-Baldwin Seed Grant Proposal, 2024-25.”

 Proposals must include a brief project title, proposal abstract and required proposal information.